iamtheorm/CISCO.Technical_ritik.github.io/README.md

 CISCO Community VIT BHOPAL (ROUND 2)

-1. What is the purpose of IP addressing, and what are the differences between IPv4 and IPv6?
+a.
+What is the purpose of IP addressing, and what are the differences between IPv4 and IPv6?

 Ans : Internet Protocol (IP) addresses comprise numbers separated by several dots.
 IP addresses allow individuals to identify their locations easily, it also makes it easy to locate and send data to internet-connected devices, wherever they are.